Veech fibrations: Introduction

 \subsection{Simply connected Veech fibrations}

 A natural problem is to determine which simply connected 4-manifolds arise as Veech fibrations.
 A necessary condition for $\Xt$ to be simply connected is that the base $\overline{B}$ has genus 0 (see \autoref{prop:pi_1_total_space}).
-For congruence Veech fibrations, such examples are hard to come by.
-The congruence cover $B_m \rightarrow C$ must be branched over every orbifold point of $C$, and the degree tends to be large.
-However, the only high degree regular branched covers $S^2 \rightarrow S^2$ are cyclic or dihedral, and such covers have constrained branch points.
+For the Veech fibration $\Xt_m \rightarrow \overline{B}_m$ associated to the congruence cover $\widetilde{\M}_g[m] \rightarrow \M_g$, such examples are difficult to come by.
+The cover of the Teichm\"uller curve $B_m \rightarrow C$ must be branched over every orbifold point of $C$, and the degree tends to be large.
+However, the only high-degree regular branched covers $S^2 \rightarrow S^2$ are cyclic or dihedral, and such covers have constrained branch points.

-In the case that $X$ has genus 1, the cover $B_m$ has genus 0 for $m \in \{3,4,5\}$.
-In these cases, results of \autoref{sec:top_invariants} tell us that $\Xt_3$, $\Xt_4$, and $\Xt_5$ are the smooth 4-manifolds $E(1)$, $E(2)$, and $E(5)$ (see e.g.\ \cite[Ch.~3.1]{gompf_stipsicz} for the definition of these 4-manifolds).
+In the case where $X$ has genus 1, the cover $B_m$ has genus 0 for $m \in \{3,4,5\}$.
+In these cases, the results of \autoref{sec:top_invariants} tell us that $\Xt_3$, $\Xt_4$, and $\Xt_5$ are the smooth 4-manifolds $E(1)$, $E(2)$, and $E(5)$ (see, for example, \cite[Ch.~3.1]{gompf_stipsicz} for the definition of these 4-manifolds).
 In particular, $\Xt_3$ is a Beauville rational surface and $\Xt_4$ is an elliptic K3 surface \cite{Sebbar_Besrour_2021}.

-As mentioned above, an interesting simply connected example is the congruence fibration $\Xt_{5,3} \rightarrow \overline{B}_{5,3}$ of the double pentagon surface $(Y_5, \omega_5)$.
+As mentioned above, an interesting simply connected example is the Veech fibration $\Xt_{5,3} \rightarrow \overline{B}_{5,3}$ of \autoref{thm:intro-double-odd-gons} associated to the double pentagon Veech surface.
 In this case, $\Xt_{5,3}$ is a Horikawa surface with Euler characteristic 116 and signature $-72$.
-Up to deformation equivalence, there are two such surfaces; they are known to be homeomorphic, and it is a famous open problem to determine if they are diffeomorphic (see e.g.\ \cite{Auroux}).
+Up to deformation equivalence, there are two such surfaces; they are known to be homeomorphic, and it is a famous open problem to determine if they are diffeomorphic (see, for example, \cite{Auroux}).
 See \autoref{rem:double_pentagon} for details.

 Computer experiments show that there are more simply connected examples.
 Determining which Teichm\"uller curves yield simply connected Veech fibrations appears to be a subtle problem.
-We do know that the deck group of the cover $B_m \to C$ is either cyclic, dihedral, $A_4$, $S_4$, or $A_5$, and that the cover is branched over the orbifold points of $C$.
-However, the cover need not be branched over every cusp of $C$, so it is difficult to say precisely what restrictions this puts on $C$.
+We know that the deck group of the cover $B_m \to C$ is cyclic, dihedral, $A_4$, $S_4$, or $A_5$, and that the cover is branched over the orbifold points of $C$.
+However, the cover need not branch over every cusp of $C$, making it hard to describe the resulting constraints on $C$.